Hamed-NKR/MCEM/README.md

 The present code aims to generate fractal soot aggregates from clustering of primary particle populations.
 The aggregation phenomenon studied here is in the diffusion-limited cluster-cluster aggregation (DLCA) regime.
 The numerical algorithm used consists of solving transport equation for the particles in a Langevin Dynamics (LD) framewrok [1] and simulating their growth upon collision with each other.
 The primary particles considered are nascent soot in typical flame conditions having a polydisperse size distribution.
 The long-term goal for this project is to model the aggregation in a new way which assumes a hierarchical clustering suggested by External Mixing Hypothesis [2].
 This will results in aggeragtes which are externally polydisperse (in terms of primary particle size) while having an internally monodisperse morphology.

-Like many other LD-DLCA algorithms, MCEM follows the below steps to generate agglomerated soot:
+LD-DLCA algorithms such as MCEM typically follow the below steps to generate agglomerated soot [3]:
 1. Reading the aggregation input parameters,
 2. Random initialization of the monomers' locations and velocities,
 3. Moving the particles based on brownian motions and drag,